*This website contains affiliate links. If you click on these and make a purchase, we will receive a small percentage of the sale.

 What are Residential Proxies?

 To answer this question, we’ll first have to learn what proxies are in general.
 A proxy server is a computer server that acts as an intermediary between the Internet and its[proxy] users by forwarding their web requests.
-Its main purpose is to enable data exchange, but it has many other uses, too, one of which is security.
+Its main purpose is to enable data exchange and mask its users real IP and location.

 You can consider your home Internet connection as a residential proxy from your ISP (Internet Service Provider).
-By that, we mean that if use a certain tool (or tools) you can “rent” or “borrow” your home Internet connection’s IP as a residential proxy – that other can use.
+By that, we mean that if using a certain tool (or tools) you can “rent” or “borrow” your home Internet connection’s IP as a residential proxy – that others can use.

 For example, if you are using now (or previously used) Hola VPN (the free VPN app) you have rented your real IP address to be used by the Luminati rotating residential proxies service – and through your Internet connection and VPN use, besides your traffic, you have forwarded other users’ traffic too.
 Because this is how residential proxy providers get their IP inventory – they develop a network of devices connected to a service (app or VPN) and besides your real traffic, they also forward their residential proxy users’ traffic.

 In fact, plenty of people use it, either for their personal or professional purposes.
-That’s why real residential proxies are kind of pricey.
+That’s why real residential proxies are more expensive.
 But surely, you will be able to find some cheap residential proxies that are actually good.